What is Win the Long Run?

-Pace Academy is a series of interval running workouts designed to improve your pace.
+Formerly known as Pace Academy, Win the Long Run is brought to you in partnership with ASICS on iPhone and Android.
+This program is a series of interval running workouts designed to improve your pace.
 This feature will give you five new types of workouts you can add to your running toolkit.
+In order to move onto the next interval, you have to complete the previous workout.

 - Head over to your "Challenges" tab in the app